HomeSubjectsUniversityBlogAbout

 Common Mistakes to Avoid

-• Ignoring revision — New learning without revision leads to forgetting
+• Ignoring revision — new learning without revision is a leaky bucket

-• Skipping practice tests — Theory alone will not prepare you for MCQs
+• Skipping practice tests — theory alone will not prepare you for MCQ pacing

 An effective study schedule transforms overwhelming exam preparation into manageable daily tasks.
-Start by auditing your time, prioritizing topics, and following the 60-20-20 rule.
-Adjust as you go, and remember that consistency matters more than perfection.
-Create your schedule today and begin your NSCT preparation with confidence.
+Audit your time, prioritize ruthlessly, follow the 60-20-20 rule, and pick whichever of the three sample plans matches your runway.
+Adjust as you go, and remember that consistency matters far more than perfection.
+Build your schedule this weekend and pair it with NSCT Prep's 11,400+ free MCQs across 10 subjects for daily practice that actually sticks.